-The Crux of this Lab is: if Charles Law is really true, then the only thing controlling the volume of a gas is the temperature.
+The key to this lab is: if Charles Law is really true, then the only thing controlling the volume of a gas is the temperature.
 So big jump here... if the temperature were to drop to zero (absolute), what would the volume do......?

 Well, it would have to drop to zero also!
 (When a gas matches our mathematical models it is called ideal.)